ZhgChg.Li

 Settings → Security → Deploy keys → Add deploy key.

-• Title: Enter the key name.
+• Title: Enter Key Name

-• Key: Paste the .pub key content.
+• Key: Paste the .pub Key content

 github-actions-ci-cd-demo Repo